 Libraries would like the recommendation to make Bonifant Street one way eastbound with parking on the south side to be reviewed before a final decision is made to include this recommendation.
-This decision would make for a very awkward access path to Libraries' drop off/bookdrop location.
+This decision would make for a very awkward access nath to Libraries' drop off/bookdrop location.
 This will also require wayfinding.
-If Bonifant is to be one way the Department of Public Libraries strongly responses the li www.montgomerycountymd.gov
+If Bonifant is to be one way, the Department of Public Libraries strongly a contrats the U recommends that the one-way direction for Bonifant Street be studied by MCDOT to see what is the most appropriate direction for making Bonifant Street safe and convenient for the public.